THE LORNE SCULPTURE BIENNALE

-The Lorne Sculpture Biennale (LSB) is a vibrant festival celebrating the best of Australian and International sculpture, and is a free public event held every two years, and over three weekends the stunning Lorne foreshore and surrounds become the picturesque pedestal for these works, and the venue for a vibrant program of festival events.
+The Lorne Sculpture Biennale (LSB) is a vibrant festival celebrating the best of Australian and international sculpture.
+It's a free public event held every two years, and over three weekends the stunning Lorne foreshore becomes the picturesque pedestal for these sculptures, and the venue for a vibrant program of events.

-2016 VIDEO (3min)
+2016 video (3min)

 In October 2005 a meeting of Friends of Lorne Arts met at Graeme Wilkie’s Qdos Art Gallery to discuss his long held dream to stage a world-class sculpture exhibition along the dramatic sweep of Lorne’s famous foreshore.
 This resulted in overwhelming support from the community and regional authorities, and the formation of Lorne Sculpture Exhibition Inc.